Archive for Home Based Exercise Program

 To end our uncomfortable ways, you can learn some simple, easy movements which resets our muscles back to comfortable resting levels.
 When our muscles are programmed to be more relaxed, they remember how to get there more quickly.

-Please join me for an online class of somatics exercises where you’ll learn how to lessen walking with pain.
+Please join me for a series of online class of somatics exercises where you’ll learn how to lessen walking with pain.
 All you have to do is lie down, listen, and follow along to free things up.

 Recapturing our youthful ways of movement is a memory not long forgotten, we just haven’t accessed the part of our brain which can restore and refresh our muscles so walking with pain is a thing of the past we can forget.